Toshodaiji Temple

 Toshodaiji Temple, a UNESCO World Heritage Site, was founded in 759 by the Chinese monk Ganjin, who overcame hardships to come to Japan in response to an invitation from Emperor Shomu in order to spread the correct precepts of Buddhism.

-After the capital was moved to Kyoto, the temple fell into decline for a time, but has since been restored several times.
+After the capital was moved to Kyoto, the temple experienced a period of decline, but it has since been restored several times.
 The temple complex is beautifully surrounded by greenery, and still conveys the atmosphere of the time of its founding in the Nara period.

 Many of the buildings from that time remain, including the Kondo Hall, known for its "Tenpyo roof," the lecture hall, and the treasure hall.
 The entire temple complex retains its appearance from 1,300 years ago.